 Sounds nice, right?
 While Ben M. is spot on with this poetic description, I have to disagree with the off-white designation.
 It’s way too dark to be an off-white (I’ll talk more about Light Reflectance Value, or brightness, in a bit).
 Personally, I wouldn’t paint any of the walls in my home with a shade much darker than Collingwood.
 It’s almost the line in the sand for me.

-Feeling overwhelmed?
-Don’t worry!
-Grab a FREE copy of my new guide to avoid the paint color picking mistakes people make!
-Click here or enter your email below.
-I’ll send the tips right away!⤵️
+Want the cliff notes for choosing the perfect color every time?
+Grab a FREE copy of my guide to help you avoid the paint color picking mistakes most people make!

 Benjamin Moore Collingwood Undertones

 We’ve established that Collingwood is a true gray, which can be a bit confusing because it can lean toward greige.
 How can this be?
 I’m happy to tell you!
 It’s a true gray because it really doesn’t have any glaring undertones.
 There’s no green or red, which a lot of light grays can reveal in certain lighting.
 There’s no yellow or blue either, which is often the determining factor in deciding whether a color is gray or beige.

 But Heather, you might say…how can a gray have no undertones whatsoever?
 And to that, I’ll say you’ve been reading my Paint Color Series, so you get a fist bump!
 If I had to pick an undertone, I’d say this shade does have a slight hint of purple, to which Collingwood can attribute both its grayness and its warmth.